bahmutov/cypress-examples/docs/commands/traversal.md

 <!-- fiddle-end -->

 Watch the video [Use cy.filter For Complex Element Filtering](https://youtu.be/AO9iPIg9yKk).
 Find another example in the recipe [Computed style](../recipes/computed-style.md) for example.
+Learn how to find input elements by their current value in the recipe [Input value](../recipes/input-value.md).

 ### Skip an element with certain text